 Other Great Things to Do in the Parks!

-- Tour the Hotels – Even, if you are not staying in the hotels, you can visit their lobby, restaurant and bars…the glowtinis are quite popular
+- Tour the Hotels – Even, if you are not staying in the hotels, you can visit their lobby, restaurants and bars…the glowtinis are quite popular!

-- Make a list of each family members must dos.
+- Make a list for each family member’s must-dos.
 This will make sure you don’t rush to try to do everything but do accomplish the main rides you want to see.

-- Don’t wait for small world if the line is long during the day just go back in the evening its normally walk on, pirates also gets quieter at night.
+- Don’t wait for It’s a Small World if the line is long during the day.
+Just go back in the evening it is normally walk on, the Pirates of the Caribbean line also gets quieter at night.